zeppehpt1/zeppehpt1.github.io/posts_in_progress/gdal_cheatsheet.md

 gdalwarp -s_srs epsg:31468 -t_srs epsg:32632 Bamberg_dtm_31468.tif newly.tif
 ```

-Select a smaller window from a raster file:
+Select a smaller window from a raster file based on the origin of the image file (top left corner of the image):
 ```bash
 gdal_translate -srcwin 20000 20000 1000 1000 ortho.tif sample.tif
 ```

+Select a smaller window from a raster file based on the given top left corner and bottom right corner coordinates:
 ```bash
 gdal_translate -projwin ulx uly lrx lry input.tif output.tif
 ```